 - IDE Support.
 Because Notepad and vim just don’t cut it for big projects.

 - Industry Adoption.
 Support is good.
 If the language remains popular, then frameworks and packages will be maintained well.

 Below, I rated each point for a few popular languages:

-I won’t shy away from my preference for Python and Java, but I recognize that they may not be the right choice for all situations.
-For example, we use C# at my current job because our app is written in C# and management wants developers and QA to be on the same page.
+I won’t shy away from my preference for Python, but I recognize that they may not be the right choice for all situations.
+For example, when I worked at LexisNexis, we used C# because management wanted developers, who wrote the app in C#, to contribute to test automation.

 Now, a truly nifty idea would be to create a domain-specific language for test automation, but that must be a topic for another post.